facebook/zstd/CONTRIBUTING.md

 Of course, benchmarking can be done on non-hyper-stable machines as well.
-You will just have to do a little more work to ensure that you are in fact measuring the changes you've made not and nosie.
+You will just have to do a little more work to ensure that you are in fact measuring the changes you've made not and noise.
 Here are some simple things you can do to make your benchmarks more stable:

-1. The most simple thing you can do to drastically improve the stability of your benchmark is to run it mulitple times and then aggregate the results of those runs.
+1. The most simple thing you can do to drastically improve the stability of your benchmark is to run it multiple times and then aggregate the results of those runs.
 As a general rule of thumb, the smaller the change you are trying to measure, the more samples of benchmark runs you will have to aggregate over to get reliable results.
-Here are some additonal things to keep in mind when running multiple trials:
+Here are some additional things to keep in mind when running multiple trials:
     * How you aggregate your samples are important.
 You might be tempted to use the mean of your results.
 While this is certainly going to be a more stable number than a raw single sample benchmark number, you might have more luck by taking the median.
-The mean is not robust to outliers wheas the median is.
+The mean is not robust to outliers whereas the median is.
 Better still, you could simply take the fastest speed your benchmark achieved on each run since that is likely the fastest your process will be capable of running your code.
 In our experience, this (aggregating by just taking the sample with the fastest running time) has been the most stable approach.